-The lime that professionals apply to soil comes from the particles of two rocks called chalk and limestone.
-This is the lime that generally gets applied to acidic soil to make it healthy again.
+The lime that you apply to soil comes from the particles of two rocks called chalk and limestone.
+This is the type of lime that professionals generally apply to acidic soil to make it healthy again.
 But there are also two other types of lime that can go on the soil as well.
-These limes include hydrated lime and dolomitic lime.
+These limes are hydrated lime and dolomitic lime.

 It takes special skills to care for the soil of plants and trees.
 Please keep in mind that you should not attempt lime application to soil on your own.
 This is a time you need professionals on your side.
 Contact our team of lawn care experts at Think Green Lawn Service today, and we can help your lawn to achieve the right pH level to stay as healthy as possible.

 At Think Green, we have over 30 years of experience treating soil and applying the right kind of lime, so you can enjoy a lush, beautiful lawn.
-Call us at 844.648.2556 and we can answer any questions you may have about the lime application process.
+Contact us and we can answer any questions you may have about the lime application process.
 We can even give you a free estimate on the professional lawn services we offer.